 INDEMNIFICATION

 Indemnification.
-Each Party shall at all times indemnify, defend, and save harmless the other Party from, any and all damages, losses, claims, including claims and actions relating to injury to or death of any person or damage to property, demands, suits, recoveries, costs and expenses, court costs, attorney fees, and all other obligations by or to third parties, on its side of the Delivery Point(s), in any manner directly or indirectly arising out of or resulting from, connected with or growing out of the performance or non-performance of thisAgreement, except in cases of gross negligence or willful misconduct by the other Party, its agents, servants, contractors or employees.
+Each Party shall at all times indemnify, defend, and save harmless the other Party from, any and all damages, losses, claims, including claims and actions relating to injury to or death of any person or damage to property, demands, suits, recoveries, costs and expenses, court costs, attorney fees, and all other obligations by or to third parties, on its side of the Delivery Point(s), in any manner directly or indirectly arising out of or resulting from, connected with or growing out of the performance or non-performance of this Agreement.
 BUYER’s liability shall be limited by the Massachusetts Tort Claims Act, G.L. c.
 258 (or any successor thereto).

 ARTICLE 14